How To Eliminate Sloppy Guitar Playing Mistakes With Practice & Sound Awesome Every Time You Play

 EMAIL TO GET ACCESS

-The easiest way to eliminate sloppy mistakes is to improve the way you practice guitar.
+The easiest way to eliminate sloppy guitar playing mistakes is to improve the way you practice.
 This makes you better quickly even if you don’t have a lot of time to practice.

 Here’s a simple solution to a common problem most people have in their guitar playing (inefficient picking technique).
-This video shows you how eliminate it from your playing forever:
+This video shows you how eliminate the guitar playing mistakes it causes forever:

-Here are 5 more guitar practice tips that help you play at your best, even when you are having a bad day:
+Here are 5 more guitar practice tips that help you play at your best, whenever you are having a bad day with guitar playing mistakes:

 Guitar Practice Tip #1: Make Your Guitar Technique As Efficient As Possible, So Your Playing Becomes Accurate And Consistent.
 Here Is What This Means & How To Do It:

 When your guitar technique is very efficient, your hands don’t move any more than necessary to play the notes you want to hear.
-This not only helps you reduce sloppy mistakes, but also allows you to play guitar a lot faster with less effort.
+This helps you reduce sloppy guitar playing mistakes and play guitar faster with less effort.

-Here are several simple ways to make your guitar technique a lot more efficient:
+Here are several simple ways to make your technique a lot more efficient for less guitar playing mistakes:

 - Use a stiff guitar pick.
 Your guitar pick should be stiff enough to not flex when you push through the string to play a note.

-(Want to learn a very simple way to make your fretting hand technique very efficient, so that everything you play on guitar feels effortless?
-Download this free eGuide to learn how to master fretting hand finger independence and make your guitar playing easier than you ever thought possible.
+(Want to learn a simple way to make fretting hand technique efficient, so everything you play feels effortless and you make less guitar playing mistakes?
+Download this free eGuide for fretting hand finger independence and make your guitar playing mistakes disappear.)

-Guitar Practice Tip #2: Eliminate Excess Muscle Tension From Your Body That Causes You To Make Sloppy Mistakes.
+Guitar Practice Tip #2: Eliminate Excess Muscle Tension From Your Body That Causes You To Make Sloppy Guitar Playing Mistakes.
 Here Is How To Do It:

-The longer you can keep your hands relaxed, the easier it is to keep your hands in sync and play guitar without mistakes.
+The longer you can keep your hands relaxed, the easier it is to keep your hands in sync and eliminate guitar playing mistakes.

 Watch this video to learn a simple way to control excess tension in your picking hand and make you play better right away:

-Guitar Practice Tip #3: Practice Playing Guitar In Front Of Others, To Get Over Stage Fright And Learn To Play Without Mistakes When It Really Matters Most.
+Guitar Practice Tip #3: Practice Playing Guitar In Front Of Others, To Get Over Stage Fright And Avoid Guitar Playing Mistakes When It Really Matters Most.
 Here Is How To Do It:

-Simulate real-life performing conditions when you practice guitar.
+Simulate real-life performing conditions during guitar practice.
 For example:

 Most importantly, play guitar in front of others every chance you get.

-Want to know one thing most guitar players want to master but never practice?
+What do most guitarists want to master but try during guitar practice?
 It is integration.
-Integration is the ability to seamlessly combine all your skills together in a smooth way, without hesitations, pauses or interruptions.
+Integration is the ability to combine all your skills together in a smooth way, without hesitations or pauses.

-Watch this video to see a simple way to integrate your guitar techniques together:
+Watch this video to see a simple way to integrate your guitar techniques together to minimize guitar playing mistakes and play great music for others:

-When you master guitar technique integration, many of the guitar playing mistakes you struggle with now will disappear.
+When you master integration, most guitar playing mistakes you struggle with disappear.

 Guitar Practice Tip #5: Develop More Guitar Technique Than You Need.
 Here Is Why This Helps You:

-Now that you know how to eliminate mistakes in your guitar playing, would you like to learn a simple guitar practice method that puts it all together and makes your playing cleaner and more accurate right away?
-Download this free eGuide to learn how to master fretting hand finger independence and start playing guitar effortlessly and consistently without mistakes.
+Now that you know how to eliminate guitar playing mistakes, would you like to learn a simple guitar practice method that puts it all together and makes your playing cleaner and more accurate right away?
+Download this free eGuide to learn how to master fretting hand finger independence and start playing effortlessly and consistently without annoying guitar playing mistakes.